- Explore the Galapagos Islands with Sue Flood, a photographer, author and wildlife filmmaker

 WHAT IS THE Galapagos BOAT LIKE?

 The Natural Paradise is a spacious and stylish yacht, purpose-built to sail around the Galapagos islands.
 The boat can accommodate 16 people across nine cabins so there will be plenty of space on board.
-There are a lounge, both indoor and outdoor eating areas and a generous sundeck with loungers and a Jacuzzi.
+There is a lounge, both indoor and outdoor eating areas and a generous sundeck with loungers and a hot tub.